eformat/ocp4-sno-inplace-precache/README.md

-# OCP4 SNO Boot-in-place with pre-caching
+# OCP4 SNO Boot-in-place with Pre-caching

 Install Single Node OpenShift on an edge factory device using image pre-caching.